-- labneh (to taste) or burrata (one 8-oz ball) for serving, see notes above
+- labneh or burrata (one 8-oz ball) or lemony-yogurt sauce (recipe below)

 - flaky sea salt, such as Maldon, for finishing

 - Place the lentils in a small pot and cover with water by at least an inch.
 Add a teaspoon of kosher salt.
 Bring to a simmer.
 Simmer till done.
 Times will vary considerably.
 My black lentils have been cooking consistently in about 23-25 minutes.
 If you are using French Green lentils, they’ll likely need a little more time.
 Taste before draining them.

 - Meanwhile, in a large skillet, heat the oil over high heat.
 Add the onions and a pinch of salt.
 Stir.
 Cover the pan and immediately turn the heat to low.
 I like to cook the onions super slowly for the entire time the lentils are cooking.
 Open the lid to check on the onions periodically, allowing any water trapped in the lid to drip back into the pan.

 - When the lentils are done, remove the lid from the onion pan and turn heat to medium.
 Add the vinegar and cook until it reduces and becomes almost syrupy.
 Add the lentils and stir to combine.
 Add the spinach and a pinch of salt, then turn off the heat.
 Leave the spinach alone for a minute or two, then use tongs or a large spoon to incorporate the leaves into the lentils.
 Taste.
 Adjust with sea salt as needed or a splash more vinegar if necessary.